hover effect

-Double Flop Holdem is a highly unusual variation of Hold'em but the game structure is very similar.
-The name of this game gives it all away.
-In there are 2 simultaneous boards in play in any one game.
-Each player is dealt 2 hole cards (cards which you hold in your hand and get to see) and then the flop is dealt followed by the turn and the river at the same time on each board.
-Each board will still have 5 cards and you will always have 2 hole cards in your hand just like in a standard game of Holdem.
-This game is no different to Holdem except that you will be playing the equivalent of 2 hands at the same time.
+Double Flop Holdem is a fairly unique variation of standard Texas Hold'em although the structure is very similar.
+The name of the game doesn't leave much to the imagination.
+You guessed it - there are two simultaneous boards (see board cards) in play in any one game.
+The game play is pretty much identical to Hold'em.
+Each player is dealt two hole cards and then the flop is dealt followed by the turn and the river at the same time on each board (no change to the sequence).
+Each board will still have five cards and you will always have two hole cards in your hand just like in the standard Hold'em game.
+So there really isn't anything too different other than the two boards in play.

 Your Hand (hole cards)